Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - Signal addiction (more signals to fix the last failure)

-What market confluence means in crypto trading
+What market confluence means (the version that actually helps)

 - Multi-timeframe alignment: higher timeframe bias + lower timeframe entry confirmation